Victorian Railways E type carriage: In service

-First delivery phase (1906-1913)
+First delivery phase (1906-1912)

-Melbourne to Albury (Sydney)
+Melbourne to Albury (NSW)

 From the beginning, the E cars were organised into fairly fixed consists, as demonstrated by their delivery dates.
-28 August and 30 October 1906 each had the release of an AVE-AVE-AVBE-BVE-BVE-DVE consist, with the accompanying Parlor cars released to service a few months later; Yarra on 31 October and Murray on 19 December 1906.
+28 August and 30 October 1906 each had the release of an AVE-AVE-AVBE-BVE-BVE-DVE consist, with the accompanying Parlor cars entering service a few months later; Yarra on 31 October and Murray on 19 December 1906.
 These trains ran from Melbourne to Albury, connecting to the New South Wales express trains to Sydney at Albury station.
 All of these cars save for Murray had been released to service by the 1906 Melbourne Cup.

 Originally, these trains were intended to run with the DVE van adjacent to the locomotive tender, followed by the second class, first class and Parlor car portions; however, for the first few years the DVE ran between the last First Class and the Parlor car.
 It has been speculated that this may have been due to management and unions being uncomfortable with the concept of the guard being so far from the end of the train (which he was supposed to protect).
+Within a year or two the DVE vans had been repositioned behind the locomotive, possibly in conjunction with the introduction of the Dining Cars.